galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 >    {: .question}
 {: .hands_on}

+At this point we have a drug resistance report from **TB Profiler**, aligned reads from **snippy** and variants both in VCF format and in the easier-to-read format produced by **TB Variant report**.
+Often this is enough information on a sample, and we might end our analysis here, especially if we are processing many samples together, as is described towards the end of this tutorial.

+We will, however, spend some time examining this data in more detail in the next section.

 # View Snippy output in JBrowse

 We could go through all of the variants in the VCF files and read them out of a text table, but this is onerous and doesn't really give the context of the changes very well.
 It would be much nicer to have a visualisation of the SNPs and the other relevant data.
-In Galaxy we can use a tool called JBrowse.
+A genome viewer, such as JBrowse, can be used within Galaxy to display the _M. tuberculosis_ genome and the data from our analysis.

 > <hands-on-title>Run JBrowse</hands-on-title>
 >